XSSUN2/Modelling-the-transmission-of-malaria-parasites-from-a-human-host-to-mosquitoes/README.md

 ABC-SMC_vector.R includes the codes for parameter estimation and the visualization.

-Sensitivityanalysis.R includes the codes for determining the relative contributions of human and mosquito factors to the probability of human-to-mosquito transmission (i.e., PRCC and sensitivity anlysis) and assessing relationship between parasitemia and the transmission probability.
+Sensitivityanalysis.R includes the codes for determining the relative contributions of human and mosquito factors to the probability of human-to-mosquito transmission (i.e., PRCC and sensitivity anlysis), assessing the relationship between parasitemia and the transmission probability and visualization.

 Death rate.R includes the code for estimating the death rate of mosquiotes.

+sporo_load_plot.R includes the visualization of sporozoite load.